MarwaAbderrahim/Landmark_detection/README.md

 Finally, prepare dataset splitting files for training (``train.csv``) and testing (``test.csv``).

 ## Training
-Run the following code for training.
+To begin training, follow these steps:

+1. Prepare a CSV file (an example can be found in assets/train.csv) that contains the columns: image_name, image_path, landmark_file_path, and landmark_mask_path.
+This file should list the images to be used in training.
+Specify the path to this CSV file in ./config/lmk_train_config.py.

-The user may need to modify training settings in ``./config/lmk_train_config.py``.
-By default, the model will be saved in ``./saves/weights``.
+2. You may also want to adjust training settings in ./config/lmk_train_config.py.
+By default, the model's weights will be saved to ./saves/weights.

+To start training, navigate to the detection3d directory and run the following command:
 ```
 cd detection3d
 python lmk_det_train.py